Time Out Market Lisbon is a modern Portuguese food hall located in the historic Mercado da Ribeira in Cais do Sodre.

 As described, Time Out has already opened markets in New York, Boston, and Miami, with more to come in the following years.
 Time Out Lisbon didn’t invent the food hall concept, but they’ve definitely raised the bar.

-The TripAdvisor link in this post is an affiliate link, meaning we’ll earn a small commission if you make a booking at no extra cost to you.
+Some of the links in this article on Time Out Lisbon are affiliate links, meaning we’ll earn a small commission if you make a booking at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
-Thank you!
+Obrigado!